-Washington sits at the top of several significant major watersheds; notably the Ashuelot River watershed.
-Thus, many of the streams are low-order (1st and 2nd); these low-order streams comprise the majority of the stream miles in any given watershed and therefore often have the largest effect on inputs to stream nutrients and sediment.
+Washington sits at the upper reaches of several significant major watersheds; most notably the Ashuelot River watershed.
+Thus, many of the streams are low-order (1st and 2nd); these low-order streams comprise the majority of the stream miles in any given watershed and therefore often have the largest effect on inputs to stream nutrient levels and sediment.
 The protection of riparian corridors can have significant watershed effects in terms of reducing sediment inputs, increasing in-stream coarse-woody debris (a benefit for aquatic species and nutrient-cycling), and decreased flood severity.
 Protective efforts can include direct protection through conservation instruments (easement or fee-purchase) or land management practices where natural landcover is maintained within riparian corridors.

-Important views
+Important Views